iposokhin/test-react-app/README.md

 # test-react-app
-Simple test app on React, Effector, MUI
+Simple test app on React, Effector, MUI.
+Approaches using here are atomic design and feature slices.